dotnet/designs/accepted/2023/wasm-browser-threads.md

 - browser performance is lower when working with SharedArrayBuffer
 - Mono performance is lower because there are GC safe-points and locks in the VM code
 - startup is slower because creation of WebWorker instances is slow
+- VFS access is slow because it's dispatched to UI thread

 ## Spin-waiting in JS
 - if we want to keep synchronous JS APIs to work on UI thread, we have to spin-wait